slavadubrov/notes/docs/blog/posts/2025-04-17-uv-on-macos.md

 ---
-title: Quick-Guide on managing Python on macOS with uv
+title: "Quick-Guide on managing Python on macOS with uv"
+date:
+  created: 2025-04-17
-date: 2025-04-17
+  updated: 2025-04-17
 tags: [tooling, python, guide]
-summary: Lightning-fast Python installs with Rust-powered uv.
+description: Lightning-fast Python installs with Rust-powered uv.
+author: Viacheslav Dubrov
 ---

 # Quick-Guide on managing Python like an AI Engineer on macOS with **uv**